hknapp518/hknapp518/README.md

 <a href="https://www.linkedin.com/in/harrison-knapp-175aes" target="_blank"> <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /> </a>

 I’m a Cybersecurity Analyst specializing in Microsoft Cloud Security, Threat Detection, and Automation.
-With over 4 years of hands-on experience in cybersecurity, networking, and cloud environments, I focus on building and securing modern infrastructures using tools like Microsoft Defender, Sentinel, and Entra ID.
+With over 4 years of hands-on experience in cybersecurity, networking, Microsoft Intune, Powershell scripts, and cloud environments, I focus on building and securing modern infrastructures using tools like Microsoft Defender, Sentinel, and Entra ID.

 ---